MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitaddphysicalconnections.md

 ### -param Circuit

 TBD - An existing (TBD?)
 ACXCIRCUIT circuit object.
-(DocsTeam - need link to ACX Object Summary topic).
+For more information, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Connections

 A pointer to an [ACX_CONNECTION structure]() That describes the pin structure including the pin IDs.
-TODO: Docs team add link to this structure in AcxPin header.
+TODO: DocsTeam add link to this structure in AcxPin header.

 ### -param ConnectionsCount